Para ver esta página en español, haga clic en el ícono del Planeta Tierra ("Translate"/Traducir) en la parte superior derecha.

 - If the City’s tenant protections are updated, tenants must be notified within 30 days; or

-- Before and after selling the property where the tenant resides.
+- Before and after selling or acquiring title to the property where the tenant resides.

 This notice must be provided when the landlord needs to terminate a tenancy.